Ski (drink)

 SKI is a citrus soda made from orange and lemon juice.
 It is manufactured by the Double Cola Company.

 History

 SKI Citrus Soda was formulated in Chattanooga, Tennessee at The Double Cola Company headquarters.
 The formula was perfected on August 10, 1956.
 SKI was registered two years later in May of 1958.
 The product was launched to the public that summer.
 When coming up for the name, management asked the staff to submit their best ideas.
-Then employee, Dot Myers, submitted the names SKI and SKEE after being inspired from a weekend Skiing trip on the Chickamauga lake.
+Then employee, Dot Myers, submitted the names SKI and SKEE after being inspired from a weekend skiing trip on Chickamauga Lake.
 Management loved the name SKI.